Berlin Stories

 BERLIN (23.
 December, 2024) — The story of performance artist Else Lasker-Schüler (1869-1945) begins, as some things do, with a party in Berlin.

-Eager to mingle among people who were more “chic” and “elegant” than not, the 20-something Lasker-Schüler became determined to crash this particular nighttime event and implored her most willing friends to dress accordingly.
+Eager to mingle among people who were more “chic” and “elegant” than not, the 20-something Lasker-Schüler became determined to crash this nighttime event and implored some friends to join her — and dress accordingly.

-Having so agreed, Else’s pals donned their own “fancy” clothes for that night’s meet-up and invasion of a party by “the better crowd.”
-The group was surprised, however — and more than a little shocked — to see Lasker-Schüler arrive in a long red Russian blouse, a strange plaid scarf and, upon her head, a Turkish fez.
-Further scandalizing her pals, the young woman also carried a small-but-still-indelicate overnight case.
+Thus, Else’s most agreeable pals donned their fanciest clothes for that night’s meet-up and subsequent crashing of a party by Berlin’s “better crowd.”
+Lasker-Schüler’s little gang was surprised, however — and more than a little shocked — when she showed up in a long red Russian blouse, a plaid scarf and, upon her head, a Turkish fez.
+Further scandalizing her pals, the young woman also carried a small-but-indelicate overnight case.

 “I’m traveling exotic,” she explained.

 At first, they didn’t buy it.
 Aghast, one girlfriend almost refused to go out with her, but Else became extra-convincing.
 Promising they’d have fun, she told her friends of her plan to abandon German as her mother-tongue.
-For tonight, the diminutive and mannish Else Lasker-Schüler would become a member of visiting “Oriental” royalty.
-Specifically, she would be introduced to party-goers that night as “Jussuf, Prince of Thebes.”
+For tonight, the diminutive and mannish Else Lasker-Schüler would become a male visitor of an obscure “Oriental” royal house.
+Specifically, she would be introduced that night as “Jussuf, Prince of Thebes.”
 The prince, of course, spoke no German but was, instead, “fluent” in a language completely of Lasker-Schüler’s own making.

 At this notable event in Berlin performance-art history, Else Lasker-Schüler created her own “foreign prince,” the first member of what became a skene of characters, all hailing from from a distant, imagined land, somewhere near the Mediterranean or the Middle East — a place understood to be “Oriental;” a place so completely “lost,” no single bit of story-telling nor legend, nor actual historical account could quite capture it — and certainly not in the way that Else Lasker-Schüler did.